 Android owns billions of users worldwide.
 Most Android devices come with excellent cameras that give high-quality images and videos.
 If you accidentally lose your photos from your device, there are chances that you could retrieve them.

-In this article, we will show you how to recover deleted photos from the Android file manager by using any of the tools listed here.
+In this article, we will show you how to recover deleted photos/videos from the Android file manager by using any of the tools listed here.
 Our editor recommend D-Back for Android, it can get back lost photos from Android file manager, Download D-Back for Android free now.

 Before diving in, let us know a little about the built-in File Manager in Android.